justin13601/ACES/README.md

 ### Complex Predicates

 We hope to support more complex predicates that are not expressed as codes in datasets (ie., those that require aggregations of medians/running averages over time to measure disease progression), as well as derived predicates with `not()` or nested boolean logic.
 In both cases, predicates can currently be specified manually by creating the predicates dataframe directly.

+### Natural Language Interface

+Given the standardized configuration language, large language models may be leveraged to provide a natural language interface for the creation of task configurations.
+Initial GPT-4 testing using in-context learning with the configuration language documentation yielded promising results; however, more detailed and quantitative evaluation is needed to determine the feasibility and accuracy of this interface.

 ## Acknowledgements